Blockstream/docs/liquid/developer-guide/confidential-transactions.rst

 	Alice:~$ liquid-cli gettransaction $TXID

-The reason that we might get an error using this command is that Alice's wallet may not contain details of the transaction yet.
+This causes an error.
+The reason is that Alice's wallet will not contain wallet details of the transaction as it does not relate to an address contained in her wallet.
 We can get the raw transaction data from Alice's node's copy of the blockchain using the getrawtransaction command like this:

 .. code-block:: bash